-It is easy enough to be pleasant, When life flows by like a song, But the man worth while is one who will smile, When everything goes dead wrong.7 month ago I attended his funeral services here in Salt Lake City.
+It is easy enough to be pleasant, When life flows by like a song, But the man worth while is one who will smile, month ago I attended his funeral services here in Salt Lake City.
 Paul grew up in a fine Latter-day Saint home and served an honorable mission for the Lord in Germany.
 A companion of his in the mission field was Elder Bruce D. Porter of the First Quorum of the Seventy.
 Elder Porter described Elder Tingey as one of the most dedicated and successful missionaries he ever knew.